armughanyaqoob/ChordCrossCounter/README.md

-# CircularChordIntersector
+# ChordCrossCounter

+## Overview

-This Python algorithm efficiently counts the number of intersections between chords on a circle.
-It works as follows:
+ChordCrossCounter is a Python project that efficiently counts the number of intersections between chords on a circle.
+The algorithm takes a list of radii and identifiers as input and returns the total number of intersections.

+## How it Works

 - Start with two counters: one for total intersections and one for active chords (chords currently "in play").
 - Loop through each identifier: